cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 ### Integration with control panels

-This is the list of commands that we use to integrate <span class="notranslate"> PHP Selector </span> with control panels.
-If you need to integrate <span class="notranslate"> PHP Selector </span> with a custom control panel, you might find all the commands here:
+This is the list of commands that we use to integrate <span class="notranslate">PHP Selector</span> with control panels.

 **PHP summary:**